Skip to Main Content

 PROCEDURE FOR A LIVING KIDNEY DONOR

 If you are donating a kidney, you will be placed under general anesthesia before surgery.
 This means you will be asleep and pain-free.
-Usually, surgeons today can use small surgical cuts with laparoscopic techniques.
-See kidney removal for more information.
+Surgeons today can often use small surgical cuts with laproscopic techniques to remove the kidney.

 PROCEDURE FOR THE PERSON RECEIVING THE KIDNEY (RECIPIENT)

 Kidney transplant surgery takes about 3 hours.
 People with diabetes may also have a pancreas transplant done at the same time.
-This will usually add another 3 hours to the surgery.
+This can add another 3 hours to the surgery.

-Your doctor may recommend a kidney transplant if you have end-stage kidney disease.
+You may need a kidney transplant if you have end-stage kidney disease.
 The most common cause of end-stage kidney disease in the U.S. is diabetes.
 However, there are many other causes.

 A kidney transplant may NOT be done if you have:

-Once your doctor refers you to a transplant center, you will be seen and evaluated by the transplant team.
+You will be evaluated by a team at the transplant center.
 They will want to make sure that you are a good candidate for kidney transplant.
-You will have several visits over the course of several weeks or even months.
+You will have several visits over a period of several weeks or months.
 You will need to have blood drawn and x-rays taken.

 Tests done before the procedure include: